 - The number of links to your website from other websites

-- The authority of the website linking to your website
+- The authority of the websites linking to your website

 - The anchor text used in those links